5 Essential Vietnam Experiences

 Vietnam is overflowing with unforgettable experiences; it has everything you could wish for in a holiday destination and more.
 Taste exotic foods, float in spectacular emerald bays and soak up the ancient cultural treasures.
-Here are five experiences you should really experience if you are travelling to Vietnam for the first time.
+Here are five experiences you should really have if you are travelling to Vietnam for the first time.
 As you’ll find out, life is just good in Vietnam.
 Simple, beautiful and effortlessly magical.

 1. A night on a junk ship in Halong Bay